Adding images to your post will help you catch the reader's attention more easily.

 Add an image to your story

-- On your post, go to a new line and click the button on the left to expand the menu
+1. On your post, go to a new line and click the button on the left to expand the menu.

-Click the Magnifying glass button to insert an image directly from Unsplash.
+Click the Unsplash button to insert an image directly from Unsplash.

 Delete an image